YSchilling/personal-website-v2/project_outline.md

 # Content

+## Homepage

+- Hero section - big graphic with a short description of me
+- my mission statement
-- tl;dr about me and my experience
+- small summary of my experience - link to full story
+- current interests and resulting skills s

+## About Page

 - my story
   - where it all started (hobby programming)
   - how I got introduced to entrepreneurship
-- what are my current interests/projects/learning topics
+  - what are my future visions
+- contact information

 # UX / UI Design